makerdao/sai/README.md

 `sai` is a simple single-collateral stablecoin that is dependent on a trusted oracle address and has a kill-switch.

+See the [developer documentation](DEVELOPING.md) for a more technical overview.

 There are three tokens in the system:

 - `gem`: externally valuable token e.g. ETH